ericsecution/mern-crud-blog/README.md

 **Congratulations!** 🙌

-👉 You've setup your MongoDB Atlast cluster (holla!).
+👉 You've setup your MongoDB Atlas cluster (holla!).

 #### Authenticate Your Connection + Add Your IP Address